buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_SensorTypeRainSensor.md

+# Pset_SensorTypeRainSensor

 Properties that are applicable for IfcSensor with predefined type RAINSENSOR.
 <!-- end of short definition -->